RedBearAK/toshy/README.md

 ### GNOME and the Meta/Super/Win/Cmd key (`overlay-key`)

 By default GNOME desktops seem to want to use the Meta/Super/Win/Cmd key to open the "overview".
 This is not a shortcut that is exposed in the usual `Settings >> Keyboard` control panel.
-The Toshy installer will disable the binding if GNOME is detected, since it's weird/unexpected in macOS for a modifier key to perform an action by itself.
+The Toshy installer will disable the keybinding if GNOME is detected, since it's weird/unexpected in macOS for a modifier key to perform an action by itself.

-Here are the commands to disable and re-enable the `overlay-key` binding:
+Here are the commands to disable and re-enable the `overlay-key` keybinding:

 Disable: